mspnp/aks-baseline/docs/deploy/02-aad.md

 # Prep for Azure Active Directory Integration

-In the prior step, you [generated the user-facing TLS certificate](./02-ca-certificates.md); now we'll prepare Azure AD for Kubernetes role-based access control (RBAC).
+Now that you have the [prerequisites](./01-prerequisites.md) met, follow the steps below to prepare Azure AD for Kubernetes role-based access control (RBAC).
 This will ensure you have an Azure AD security group(s) and user(s) assigned for group-based Kubernetes control plane access.

 ## Expected results